wrathematics/filesampler/README.md

 ```

 There is also a `sample_lines()` function for reading in (line) subsamples of unstructured text akin to `readLines()`.
 See package vignette for more details.

+## Code Re-Use

+The C code in the `src/` tree of this package can easily be re-purposed for use outside of R.  The utilities of interest are in:

+  * file_sampler.c
+  * wc.c

+A uniform random number generator must be set.
+Set `RUNIF` to the appropriate function in `rand.h`.
+You will also need to set `PRINTFUN` to something, probably `printf()`.
+You will also need to set `STARTRNG` and `ENDRNG` appropriately (with the latter probably being an empty define).

+Finally, to handle interrupts, you will need to create an appropriate `check_interrupt()` as in interrupt.c.
+Or if you're lazy and don't care, just set it to always return `false`.